-While some people think of fear as some kind of irrational weakness, it turns out that acknowledging and understanding fear is one of the most powerful ways of leading change.
+While some people think of fear as some kind of irrational weakness, it’s actually a form of strength, connected to our innate drive to protect.
+Tapping this powerful emotion, it turns out that acknowledging and understanding fear is one of the most powerful ways of leading change.

 Imagine a long loooong time ago, two guys are walking through the jungle to get some lunch (by hitting it with a big club).
 One guy says, “Let’s go to the part of the jungle where no one else goes, there will be better hunting.”
 The other guy says, “You are absolutely crazy.
 That’s so dangerous – I head there was a GIANT dinosaur over there.”